CameronB9/DevOps-Course-Starter/README.md

 $ poetry run flask run
 ```

+The app should be running on port 5000.
 You should see output similar to the following:
 ```bash
  * Serving Flask app "app" (lazy loading)
  * Environment: development